Regional governor in Russia arrested on murder charges

 The Investigative Committee said that four of Furgal’s suspected accomplices were also arrested.

-Before becoming the governor of the Khabarovsk region in 2018, Furgal served as a federal lawmaker on the ticket of the Liberal-Democratic Party for several years.
+Before becoming the governor of the Khabarovsk region in 2018, Furgal served as a federal lawmaker on the ticket of the Liberal-Democratic Party for a decade.
 In 2015-2016, he headed the public health committee in the lower house of parliament.

+Liberal-Democratic Party leader Vladimir Zhirinovsky criticized law-enforcement agencies over the arrest, arguing that there was no need to put Furgal in handcuffs.

+The charges against Furgal date back to the period when he worked as a businessman with interests ranging from imports of consumer goods to timber and metals before launching his political career.

 Sign up for Daily Newsletters